Technische-Natuurkunde-HvA/inverted-pendulum-international-team-1/docs/index.md

 - The control code reads the sensor every 100 ms.
 - The pulse-counter code calculates frequency and RPM every 200 ms.

-setup() initializes the sensor, motor outputs, and serial communication. loop() runs continuously, executing the control logic.
+The setup() initializes the sensor, motor outputs, and serial communication.
+The loop() runs continuously, executing the control logic.

 Sensor readings and motor outputs: